hashicorp/design-system/packages/components/NEW-COMPONENT-CHECKLIST.md

     - lock this frame
   - [ ] migration details, as necessary
     - lock this frame
+- [ ] **release**
   - [ ] merge the branch
+    - before merging, lock and hide the components leaving only the stickersheets and docs visible
-  - before merging,
+    - before merging, add release notes to the changelog
   - [ ] publish the ui kit
     - do not communicate this release to consumers
+- [ ] **testing**
   - [ ] test the component with ambassadors
     - if iterations are needed, create a new branch, iterate, review and merge, as normal

 When ready to add docs to the scrappy site:
 - [ ] export a screenshot of the design guidelines